We continue our look back at the best British period dramas set in each decade of the 20th Century.

-Billy Elliot is available to watch on Amazon Prime.
+Billy Elliot is available to watch on Amazon Prime Video.

 During the Miner’s Strike, a group of gay and lesbian activists start collecting money to support the miners.
 While at first put off by the gesture because of their sexuality, the miners eventually come to accept and support them as well.

 A heartwarming story based on real events that shows we can all support one another in times of crisis.

 Look out for Ben Schnetzer (The Book Thief), George MacKay (1917), Monica Dolan (A Very English Scandal), and Matthew Flynn (Midsomer Murders) in this 2014 movie.